digidip/tapjaw-importer/README.md

 ```bash
 $ bin/run apis my-network | bin/run filters remove-duplicates | bin/run stores s3 s3://my-bucket
 ```

-Commands consist of four distinct types:
-- **APIs** - Pull data using connectors & adapters, converting each record into a `TapjawMessage` and write to the stdout stream.
-- **Filters** - Filter out stdin stream messages, mutate a message, or forward messages to the stdout stream based on rules.
-- **Stores** - Persist incoming stdin messages to an external service, such as dbms, s3 or a queue.
-- **Tools** - Additional useful commands which do not fit within the specification of previous three categories.

 In practice you would use one API command in conjunction with multiple filter commands, finishing with a store command to persist the result in an external location.
 If you wish to output to multiple store commands, you can employ a Tools command to boot up multiple child processes which can fan out to a number of store commands, please refer the example below for a psudo-example: